datalad-handbook/book/docs/basics/101-115-symlinks.rst

    Alternatively, use `git-annex adjust --unlock <https://git-annex.branchable.com/git-annex-adjust/>`_ to switch to a new dataset :term:`branch` in which all files are unlocked.
    The branch is called ``adjusted/<branchname>(unlocked)`` (e.g., if the original branch name was ``main``, the new, adjusted branch will be called ``adjusted/main(unlocked)``).
    You can switch back to your original branch using ``git checkout <branchname>``.

-.. rubric:: Footnotes

-.. [#f1] Note, though, that the information below applies to everything that is not an
-         *adjusted branch* in a git-annex *v7 repository* -- this information does not make sense yet, but it will be an important reference point later on.
-         Just for the record: Currently, we do not yet have a v7 repository in ``DataLad-101``, and the explanation below applies to our current dataset.